Interview with author Craig Weidhuner

 Q5.
 Is there lots to do before you dive in and start writing a book?

 Q6.
-How long did it take you to write your book ‘Girl Hidden: A Memoir’?
+How long did it take you to write your book ‘Becoming Whole: The Art of Inner Transformation’?

 Q7.
 On what platforms can readers buy your books?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Girl Hidden: A Memoir’?
+Tell us about the process of coming up with the book cover and the title ‘Becoming Whole: The Art of Inner Transformation’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?